vitaly-t/pg-promise/README.md

 ### SQL Names

-When a variable ends with `:name`, or shorter syntax `~` (tilde), it represents an SQL name or identifier, to be escaped accordingly, and then wrapped in double quotes.
+When a variable ends with `:name`, or shorter syntax `~` (tilde), it represents an SQL name or identifier, to be escaped accordingly, and then wrapped in double quotes:

-**Example**

 ```js
 db.query('INSERT INTO $1~($2~) VALUES(...)', ['Table Name', 'Column Name']);